 - Following a restricted list of foods and taking a wide range of supplements, shakes or laxatives.

 - Radical regimes that include colon irrigations that is a procedure similar to an enema.

 The human body is an amazing natural detoxifying machine:

 - We draw nutrients from foods we eat.

 - Our organs work together in waste removal (the liver removes waste from the bloodstream and prepares it to be sent to the kidneys for disposal in urine).

 - The large intestine doesn’t need internal cleansing since it works to reabsorb much-needed water and minerals as waste passes through.

 - Many detox programs encourage eating plenty of healthy foods such as fruits and veggies along with good hydration and less processed foods.
 Your digestive health may improve or you simply may just feel better because you are eating nourishing foods and this may inspire longer-term healthy changes.

 Can a cleanse help with weight loss?

-- Any diet plan can create weight loss if calories are decreased.
+- Any diet plan can create short-term weight loss if calories are decreased.
 Remember that anyone can lose weight temporarily but can you sustain it?